 Eric Prommer MD

 Do you know the answers to these questions?

 - According to the American Medical Association, should you spell out GVHD?
 What about HIPAA?
 How about HTML, HDL, and LDL?
 What about MRI or CT?
 (All of these must be spelled out on first mention except HTML.)

 - Is it “classic symptoms” or “classical symptoms”?
 (It’s classic symptoms.
 Classical refers to the humanities or the fine or historical arts, as in classical music.)

 - How old, precisely, are neonates or newborns, infants, children, adolescents, and adults?
 (Respectively, they are from birth to 1 month of age, children aged 1 month to 1 year, persons aged 1 to 12 years, persons aged 13 through 17 years, and persons aged 18 years and older.)

 - And what about P values?
 Is the correct form P = 0.05?
 Or P=.05?
 Or p=.05?
 Or P = .05?
 Or is it p=0.05?
 (P = .05 is the correct form.)

 When it comes to American Medical Association style, don’t guess.
 Don’t leave to chance what should be done by an expert medical editor.

-At The Medical Editor, we have been editing to American Medical Association style for more than 25 years.
+At this means is that at www.TheMedicalEditor.com, we have been editing to AMA style for more than 25 years.